MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MigrationConfig.md

 # Set-MigrationConfig

 ## SYNOPSIS
-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Set-MigrationConfig cmdlet to edit migration configurations for a server running Microsoft Exchange Server 2013.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016, Exchange Online

 This cmdlet is available only in on-premises Exchange.

 Use the Set-MigrationConfig cmdlet to edit migration configurations on Exchange servers.